 Games for Change runs various professional programs to engage developers, and help organizations surface some of the best concepts from around the world.
 Game design challenges are run in partnership with leading NGO’s and companies looking to engage with G4C’s diverse and creative community of developers.

-Games for Change is currently hosting three professional programs: The VR for Change Alcove Challenge, the Endless “Learn to Code” Games Fellowship and Raising Good Gamers.
+Games for Change is currently hosting three professional programs: The VR for Change Alcove Challenge, Create with Fortnite Workshops, and Raising Good Gamers.

 Raising Good Gamers

 Title: Raising Good Gamers

 The Raising Good Gamers initiative was launched to make online video game communities more youth-friendly and inclusive.
 Games for Change and the Connected Learning Lab at UC Irvine are bringing together game developers, video gaming advocates, researchers, educators, parents, and youth to create a youth-centered agenda for pro-social gaming; due to the growing problem of toxicity online that implicates us all in developing a response.